turingschool/curriculum/source/topics/blogger/static_pages.markdown

 ### Adding Our Pages to the Articles Index

-Our "About" page is complete and now we need to add it to our articles index page to make sure people that visit our blog our able to learn more about us.
+Our "About" page is complete and now we need to add it to our articles index page to make sure people that visit our blog are able to learn more about us.

 * Open `app/controllers/articles_controller.rb` and update the index action: